nbness2/TradingCards/README.md

 My pure python implementation of some random generator functions.

 #### pyqueue
-My pure python implementation of Queues and DEQueues
+My pure python implementation of Queues and DEQueues.
+Also contains pure python implementations of Singly linked lists and Doubly linked lists, the data structures used to make these.